junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "That's how she realized you love her."
 Dean guesses.

 "Yeah.
 Like I can look at anyone other than her."
 Rory smiles, sinking in his memory.
-"Then we got engaged, then she ran away with Doctor the night before our wedding."
+"Then we got engaged, then she ran away with the Doctor the night before our wedding."

 "What?"
 Dean almost laughs, but he manages to stifle the chuckle at the last moment, "Isn't that too late for cold feet?"

-"I think she was never really sure --" the gleams in Rory's eyes drop a few degrees, he stares at the dusty floor, "-- or it's me that's never confident in her enough.
+"I think she was never really sure --" the gleams in Rory's eyes drop a few degrees, he stares at the dusty tiled floor, "-- or it's me that's never confident in her enough.
 When we travel with the Doctor, I always think one day she'd run away with him and never come back again, choosing him over me, choosing the 'Doctor life' over our normal life.
 I mean, why wouldn't she?
 The adventures and stars, killing monsters and saving the world -- that's the story of amazing Amy Pond.
 And silly old me?
 All I ever really wanted is living in a peaceful small town, with her, raising our babies, growing old slowly together.
 But I wasn't sure that's what she wanted too.
 And I was okay with it."

 "But even so, you waited her for two thousand years."
 Dean remembers what Amy told him.